This article was updated on 4.12.2018.

 Smaller organizations with limited resources will find this kind of hiring decision difficult to make.
 But when weighed against the cost of breaches that put patient data and a hospital’s reputation or even survival at risk, the decision is easily justified.
-Today’s average cost of a data breach at a health care organization is estimated to be more than $4 million.[i]
-Add to this fact that the threats are not subsiding either.
+Globally, the average cost of a data breach at a health care organization is $380 per record breached, and this costs businesses an average of $7.35 million.
+Threats are not subsiding either.
 As perpetrators of cyber crime, both external and internal, take the path of least resistance into smaller organizations that tend to have weak security, the threat of a data breach or other security event continues to grow.
 Your organization cannot afford to assume that a data breach will never happen to you.

 Who Will Lead?